nostrize/extension/README.md

 With Nostrize on GitHub, you can:

+* Seamlessly connect your Nostr and GitHub accounts with a [simple step](https://github.com/nostrize/github-connect) – no waiting list required.
-* Donate to any user or organization
+* Support any user or organization through donations.
+  * Receive tips directly without any commission or fees.
-* Fund issues to incentivize solutions
+* Fund issues to incentivize solutions.
-* Receive payments for your pull requests that address and resolve issues
+  * Earn payments for your pull requests that address and resolve issues.
+* And more features are coming...